Ola, my name is Ariza!

 After experiencing workplace bullying for over six months, and a work-related injury, I was diagnosed with PTSD and severe depression.

 If it weren’t for my dog, Ziva and my family, I would not be alive today.
 Taking care of Ziva’s physical needs forced me out of bed every day.
 Dogs remind us how to ‘Be Here Now, and after playing with her, I felt good enough to face the days challenges.
 Ziva was always happy to go for a walk–even at odd hours when I couldn’t sleep or didn’t want to have another nightmare.
 She gave me the sense of purpose I lacked at work.
-She reminded me that my passion was serving others and still had so much more to learn and offer.
+She reminded me that my passion was serving others and still had more to learn and offer.

 I resigned in May 2018 to escape my then toxic work environment.
 While I wasn’t quite ready to tackle another employer, the everyday demands of life did not stop, so I decided to start my own company.
 Perth Canine Craft.